 - Do not use stretch-mark creams, hair colour or skin moisturisers before consulting with your physician.

-- Do not sleep on your back for long periods as this could restrict blood flow to the placenta.
+- Sleeping on your back for long periods is not recommended as this could put pressure on your major blood vessels.

 As you enter week 24 of your pregnancy, there are a few things that you should begin shopping for.
 Maternity wear should be at the top of your shopping list now since your expanding belly may not fit in those old gowns and pants.
-Try the wrap dress to flatter your blooming body or a tunic top for comfort and style.
-Bring home ear plugs and eye patches as these will help you sleep better and you will wake up feeling rested.
+You can invest in maternity tops & shirts from Bella Mama.
+This is because as your belly grows, your regular tops will start to shink up.
+So having some extra length in your tops will help a great deal.
+Try maternity dresses & skirts to flatter your blooming body or a tunic top for comfort and style.
+Bring home earplugs and eye patches as these will help you sleep better and you will wake up feeling rested.
 If you are planning a baby’s room, start getting stuff in a slow and steady manner (going overboard with kid stuff is quite common though) and decorate the room before it announces its arrival.

 Previous Week: 23 Weeks Pregnant

 Next Week: 25 Weeks Pregnant